15 Fun Things To Do in Thermopolis, WY For Under $15 (Family-Friendly) July 7, 2019

-In fact there are very few weekends in the year when there is not some form of event taking place at the fairgrounds.
+In fact, there are very few weekends in the year when there is not some form of an event taking place at the fairgrounds.

-Twice a year (spring and fall) the fairgrounds hosts the WYO Quarter Horse sale.
+Twice a year (spring and fall) the fairgrounds host the WYO Quarter Horse sale.

 Buyers from all over the world visit Thermopolis to purchase some of the best horses in the US.